-- Rotate videos by 90/180/270 degrees and flip footages in a simple click.
+- Rotate videos by 90/180/270 degrees and flip footage in simple clicks.

-- Compatible with videos of MP4, MKV, MOV, WMV, HEVC, H.264, 4K, and 370+ formats.
+- Compatible with multifarious media files (370+ ) like MP4, MKV, MOV, WMV, HEVC, H.264, 4K, and more.

 - Run smoothly on all recent Windows and Mac without file size limits.